juliangamble/dialelo.github.io/content/app-architecture-with-react.md

 };
 ```

-We'll see what that `pubsub` stands for below, the important thing to note here is that the action payload is
+We'll go into more detail on the `pubsub` below, the important thing to note here is that the action payload is
 immutable.

-## Decomplecting the dispatcher and stores

-Flux proposes the singleton Dispatcher coupled to stores for triggering state transitions.
+I suggest to encapsulate every action publication in one of these functions instead of publishing
+actions from the views themselves because it decouples views from the system's communication machinery.
+We also gain the benefit of testing views in isolation since we can interact with them and make sure they
+consume our high-level APIs in the way they are supposed to.

+### Interpreting actions out of stores

-Instead of that, we can have a generic pub-sub mechanism in place and encapsulate state transitions
+Having a pub-sub mechanism in place allows us to encapsulate state transitions
 into small pieces.
 These can listen for specific actions (or combinations of actions) on the
 pub-sub and affect the state accordingly, isolating bussines logic into modular and testable units I
 call _effects_.